34.7K

 Was it an ancient calendar?
 A place of worship, or pilgrimage?
 Or a burial ground?
 Or, as some people have even suggested, a landing pad for alien spaceships?

-Today we can only guess at Stonehenge’s original purpose.
-But what remains of this 5,000-year-old monument – which sits within a sacred landscape on Salisbury Plain in Wiltshire, England – offers extraordinary clues.
+What remains of this 5,000-year-old monument – which sits within a sacred landscape on Salisbury Plain in Wiltshire, England – offers us some extraordinary clues.

 Narrated by Camilla Akers-Douglas